Zer-Val/Projet-C-/README.md

 3. Derive EuropeanVanillaOption into two classes: CallOption and PutOption.

 - They should use the constructor of EuropeanVanillaOption
-- For a Call option with strike K, the payoff is given by:
+- For a Call option with strike $K$, the payoff is given by:

 $$
 h(z) =